ThickPropheT/MultipleDesktop/README.md

 - Set background slideshow
 - Specify any number of wallpaper images using app UI
 - Save configuration to Isolated Storage
+- Support for more versions of Windows 10